-The company has so far developed 7 software packages which are in the early stages of market exploitation with revenues expected to start showing through in 2008/09.
-These products exploit the KX Systems software and will be marketed to our existing KX customer base during the course of 2007.
+The Company has to date developed 7 software packages which are in the early stages of market exploitation.
+These products exploit the KX systems software and will be marketed to our existing KX customer base during the course of 2007.